-Marianne Radcliff is Vice President for Kemper Consulting.
-She represents clients before the Virginia General Assembly, legislative and executive branch agencies, boards and commissions.
+Marianne Radcliff represents clients before the Virginia General Assembly, legislative and executive branch agencies, boards and commissions.
 Her practice centers on transportation, procurement, local government and budget issues.

-Mrs. Radcliff has been a private sector lobbyist for 18 years.
-While with the Commonwealth of Virginia she served as Assistant Secretary of Transportation during the Allen administration and returned to serve as Legislative Liaison for the Transportation Secretariat during the beginning of the Gilmore administration.
+Mrs. Radcliff has over 18 years of private sector experience.
+While with the Commonwealth of Virginia she served in the Office of the Secretary of Transportation and as the Legislative Liaison for the Transportation Secretariat during successive administrations.
 In addition, she was charged with the oversight of a comprehensive regulatory review for all the agencies within the secretariat.

 Mrs. Radcliff also served in the Office of the Director at the Virginia Department of Aviation.
 During her tenure, she worked with federal, state and local legislative and regulatory officials to develop and further Virginia aviation policy.

-Mrs. Radcliff was appointed to the Longwood University Board of Visitors in July 2011 by Governor Robert F. McDonnell and became Rector in May of 2012.
-She served as the Vice Chairman of the Virginia Aviation Board, a post she was appointed to by Governor Mark R. Warner on July 1, 2003 and reappointed to by Governor Timothy M. Kaine on July 1, 2007.
-She has also served on the boards of numerous non-profit and professional organizations.
+Mrs. Radcliff was appointed to the Longwood University Board of Visitors in July 2011 by Governor Robert F. McDonnell and reappointed by Governor Terence R. McAuliffe.
+She is currently rector of the board, a post she also served in from 2012 to 2014.
+She served as the Vice Chairman of the Virginia Aviation Board to which she was appointed to by Governor Mark R. Warner on July 1, 2003 and reappointed to by Governor Timothy M. Kaine on July 1, 2007.
+She has also served on the boards of numerous non-profit organizations.